The Bankrate promise

 MBA programs equip business professionals with marketable and in-demand skills.

-In non-specialized MBA programs, students hone their communication and critical thinking skills, along with their networking and interpersonal abilities.
+In non-specialized MBA programs, students hone communication and critical thinking, along with their networking and people skills.

-Learners also develop an understanding of the inner workings of businesses.
+Learners also explore the inner workings of businesses.
 They learn strategy and analytical skills, which can help them become more effective team and project managers.
 While other graduate degrees can provide students with many of these skills, MBA programs are tailored to develop well-rounded professionals.

 MBA degree costs